-If junction temperature rises above $T{j\ TW}$ a temperature warning flag is set and is detectable via the SPI.
-If junction temperature increases above the second threshold $T{j\ SD}$ , the thermal shutdown bit is set and power DMOS transistors of all output stages are switched Off to protect the device.
+If junction temperature rises above $T{j\ TW}$ a temperature warning flag is set after at least 32 μ s and is detectable via the SPI.
+If junction temperature increases above the second threshold $T{j\ SD}$, the thermal shutdown bit is set and power DMOS transistors of all output stages are switched off to protect the device after at least 32 μ s.
 Temperature warning flag and thermal shutdown bit are latched and must be cleared by the microcontroller.
 The related bit is only cleared if the temperature decreases below the trigger temperature.
 If the thermal shutdown bit has been cleared the output stages are reactivated.